domluna/tinyrag/README.md

 Assuming each row is a 1024-dim float32 vector, that's 4096 bytes per row. or ~244 million rows.

-For some added context Wikipedia, which is arguably the largest publicly available data to RAG might only be around 3.4 million rows.
+For some added context Wikipedia, which is arguably the largest publicly available data to RAG might only be around 15 million rows.

 https://en.wikipedia.org/wiki/Wikipedia:Size_of_Wikipedia

 - 6,818,523 articles
-- average 668 words per article (4.5B billion words)
+- average 668 words per article (4.55B billion words)
-- average English word is 5 characters, English text has a ratio of 4-5 characters per token
-- let’s just say each word is composed of 3 tokens on average, so this is 13.5B tokens
+- According to OpenAI [750 words is roughly 1000 tokens](https://openai.com/api/pricing/).
+So let's say 6B tokens.
 - if we use the mixedbread model we can represent 512 tokens in a vector, assuming overlap let’s say 400 tokens new tokens in each vector with 112 being used for overlap

-~3,400,000 vectors
+6B / 400 = ~15,000,000 vectors

 Chances are internal RAGs are going to be significantly smaller than this.